 A long day out on the moors above Osmotherley is one of the best walks in the North York Moors.
 The walk starts by way of the two reservoirs of Jenny Brewster.
 Quite who Jenny Brewster is appears to be a mystery, the small stream is also named after her, but it is a lovely place to start the walk.
 The reservoirs are followed by a steep rise in to the vast plateau of moors.
 From here only a lonely shooting lodge breaks up views for miles around until the high plateau eventually comes to an abrupt end near Swainby.
 At this point there are some excellent views over Teesside and beyond to the North Sea.

-The track now disappears in to the woodland (more forestry rather than woodland) for half an hour before emerging at Scarth Nick.
+As you approach the forest lands do not enter but stick to the rim on the open moors before dropping down to Scarth Nick.
 Here join the Cleveland Way on the highly enjoyable section back to Osmotherley.
 As a result this is many people’s favourite section, personally I prefer the wild and lonely spaces on the high moors.

 There are really very few short cuts on this walk.
 Certainly on the moors stick to the obvious tracks.
 However at Scarth Nick it is possible to avoid most of the final climb by following the road to Cod Beck Reservoir.